software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > }
 > ```
 >
 > Replace the arrange, act and assert comments with the actual test implementation.
+The implementation doesn't have to precisely match the comment descriptions.
+Make alterations based on your implementation of the `createRecommendation` method.
 You can run the tests for the project either in Eclipse or by running the command `./mvnw test` in Git Bash.

 ## Test coverage